About Us

 Description

-The Gainesville Opportunity Center, Inc. (GOC) is a primary corporate entity that has established itself as a non-for-profit agency with Federal 501(c)(3) status since May 14, 2007.
+The Gainesville Opportunity Center, Inc. (“GOC”) is an insured not-for-profit 501(c)(3) agency established May 14, 2007.
 The GOC helps adults living with mental illness re-integrate into the community.
-Based on an innovative and proven program, the International Clubhouse Model, we work side by side in w work environment to increase meaningful activity.
-The people we serve are our Members, not our patients, or clients.
-We do not charge for our services, and Members can participate for as long as they wish.
-Much more than simply a program or a social service, a Clubhouse is most importantly a community of people who are working together to achieve a common goal: to (re)join the worlds of friendships, family, employment and education.
+Based on an innovative and proven program, the International Clubhouse Model, we work side by side with our membership in a work environment to increase meaningful activities.
+The people we serve are our Members, not our patients or clients.
+We do not charge for our services.
+And, Members can participate for as long as they wish in our clubhouse.
+Clubhouse is a community of people working together to achieve a common goal — to (re)join a world with friendships, family, employment, and education.

-We work with a large collection of community providers.
+We work with a wide variety of community providers.
 See Community Resources.
 We occasionally make the local press.
-See Press Mentions.
+See, Press Mentions.
 We are located in beautiful Gainesville, Florida.
-For more information on Gainesville, see About Gainesville.
+For more information on Gainesville, see, About Gainesville.
 Considering and internship?
-See Interns.
+See, Interns.

 Mission Statement